FelipeAlves99/CRUD_Java_Web/README.md

        }

 As you can see, it is quite simple.
-First you validate your data and call the DAO method.
+First you validate your data, then you create your Carro object and call the DAO method.
 Just like the DAO part, Here you will need to create a method for each CRUD letter.
 We already have the C, so sit down, learn how to code and make the RUD methods.
 It's literally the same code.

 After that reality shock, we have ended the **Modelo** package.